Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

-If neither $D_1$ nor $D_2$ is homogeneous, we may find an coding of some point in $K_1+K_2$ which does not contain any Matchings in its arbitray long prefix.
+If neither $D_1$ nor $D_2$ is homogeneous, we may find a coding of some point in $K_1+K_2$ which does not contain any Matchings in its arbitrary long prefix.
 This contradicts with the assumption that $\sharp D$ is finite.

 Now we find a coding which satisfies the property we mentioned above.
-Without loss of generality, we assume that $D_1=\{a_1,a_2,\cdots, a_p\}$ and $D_2=\{b_1,b_2,\cdots, b_p\}$, where $a_1\neq a_2$ and $b_1\neq b_2$.
+Without loss of generality, we assume that $D_1=\{a_1,a_2,\cdots, a_p\}$ and $D_2=\{b_1,b_2,\cdots, b_q\}$, where $a_1\neq a_2$ and $b_1\neq b_2$.

-We domenstrate how can we construct the coding we need.
+We demonstrate how we can construct the coding we need.
 Recall the definition of $x$-floor and $y$-floor, we know that summation of the concatenation of the blocks of $x$-floor and $y$-floor is the coding of some point of $K_1+K_2$.
-Since $a_1\neq a_2$ and $b_1\neq b_2$, we may suppose $a_1\neq b_1$ and put them in the $x$-floor and $y$-floor respectively.
-See the following figure
+Since $a_1\neq a_2$ and $b_1\neq b_2$, we may suppose $a_1\neq b_1$ and put them in the $x$-floor and $y$-floor respectively, see the following figure